A.3 Administrative Organization

 Office of the Vice President for Finance and Administration

-The vice president for Finance and Administration administers all business and financial affairs of the University, including budget control, financial accounting, information technology, purchasing, operation and maintenance of facilities, property/casualty and general insurance coverage, public safety, campus store, food services, rental properties, and supervision of new construction on the campus.
+The vice president for Finance and Administration administers all business and financial affairs of the University, including budget control, financial accounting, information technology, purchasing, operation and maintenance of facilities, property/casualty and general insurance coverage, campus store, rental properties, and supervision of new construction on the campus.
 The vice president also coordinates and supervises the administration for the human resources department, which includes the following areas: Equal Employment Opportunity and Americans with Disabilities Act, Employee Benefits, Compensation, and Payroll.
 As treasurer for the Board of Trustees, the vice president is responsible for the receipt and custody of all University funds and payment of all claims against the University.

 Office of the Vice President for Student Affairs